osisoft/Edge-Data-Store-Docs/content/omf/omf-messages.md

 The first step in OMF data ingress is to create an OMF type that describes the format of the data to be stored.
 In this example, the data to be written is a timestamp and a numeric value.

-To create an OMF type, follow these steps:
+To create an OMF type:

 1. Create an OMF JSON file that defines the type as follows: